notaryproject/notaryproject.dev/content/en/docs/troubleshooting.md

 - `registry.acme-rockets.io`
 - `registry.acme-rockets.io/software`

-## When I verify an artifact, I get the error 'Error: malformed trustpolicy.json file'
+## When I verify an artifact, I get the error 'malformed trustpolicy.json file'

 This is normally an encoding problem of `trustpolicy.json` file.
 Notation expects `utf-8 without BOM` or `ascii` encoding for `trustpolicy.json` file.